 Moderate, but typical macroinvertebrate community richnesses were found in the Kaupokonui River upstream and downstream of the oxidation pond effluent discharge during a late summer, low flow period.
-Macroinvertebrate community index (MCI) scores were significantly higher than scores typical of those recorded for mid-reaches of developed ringplain catchments and rivers, indicative of 'good' to 'very good' generic biological health.
+MCI scores were similar to scores typical of those recorded for mid-reaches of developed ringplain catchments and rivers, indicative of 'good' generic biological health.
 No significant impacts of the effluent discharge were indicated by MCI scores through the reach of the river surveyed.
 The absence of heterotrophic growths on the river bed was consistent with these findings.